davidcavazos/marble-madness-3d/README.md

 4. Compile and install project
-Navigate to the folder where the build will be compiled (preferably outside the source) ccmake git-source-folder -G "Unix Makefiles"
+Navigate to the folder where the build will be compiled (preferably outside the source) cmake git-source-folder -G "Unix Makefiles" make
-Press [c] to configure
-Press [g] to generate and exit make
 Run the executable under src/